rakirs2/WeightliftingPlateLoading/README.md

 - [ ] Plates must be loaded properly
 - [ ] Program must work with all numbers from empty bar to current world record clean and jerk + 5 kg for men and women
 - [ ] Must follow Competition Loading for both competition and training
+- [ ] If a weight is above the men's and women's heavy weight world records, print "Are you sure you're not using pounds?"

 The fundamental method must be:
 ```C#